 Residential, commercial, and agricultural pharmaceuticals can follow two primary pathways to the environment:

 Landfill leachate can contain trace amounts of pharmaceuticals as well.
 Often this leachate is sent to the same wastewater treatment systems that receive residential wastewater.
-Pharmaceuticals have been detected in landfill leachateiii, so disposal of pharmaceuticals at engineered landfills may merely postpone pollution of surface water and ground water.
+Pharmaceuticals have been detected in landfill leachate, so disposal of pharmaceuticals at engineered landfills may merely postpone pollution of surface water and groundwater.